Arinpe/Rails_Capstone/README.md

 Twitter Redesign
  Ruby on Rails Capstone Project: Redesign of Twitter

-> In this project I built a Job opinion application based on a redesign of Twitter.
+> This is a working website demo designed just like like twitter.
+It is a site which is responsive

 Some of the advanced concepts explored in this project includes.
 - Working with advanced associations, many-to-many relationships, a typical twitter follow and follower relationship model.